canonical/pgbouncer-k8s-operator/documentation/reference/charm.md

 This file is the entrypoint for the charm, and contains functions for its basic operation, including its major hooks and file management.
 This file can be found at [src/charm.py](../../../src/charm.py).

-## Event Flowchart

-The following charts detail the expected flow of events for the pgbouncer k8s charm.
-TODO

 ## Hook Handler Flowcharts

 These flowcharts detail the control flow of the hooks in this program.
 Unless otherwise stated, **a hook deferral is always followed by a return**.